When is International Rabbit Day?

 There are charities and welfare bodies that take care and protect rabbits, and if you want to have a Happy Bunny Day, you can celebrate with them by giving donations, reading and learning more about them, or adopting a rabbit.

 A male rabbit is called a duck, a female rabbit is a doe, and a young rabbit is a kitten.
 You can eat rabbits or keep them as pets.
-Read our article and find out All About National Iguana Awareness Day (8 September).
+Read our article and find out all about National Iguana Awareness Day.

 Project dedicated to support and help to improve Veterinary Medicine.
 Sharing information and raising discussions in the veterinary community.